-Many of these policy steps will also pay longer-term dividends by improving the foundation for faster economic growth in the future.
-Other steps, though, may be necessary to improve the growth outlook for the U.S. economy over time and to raise the competitiveness of American-made products and services in the global economy.
 Policymakers have an opportunity to put down key markers on tax and spending priorities with the work of the super committee charged with finding ways to rein in the long-term budget deficits.
-This work will directly impact the economic security of American families, who are struggling in the weak labor market right now, and that will affect the outlook for growth and future living standards for years to come.
-Both the short-run and long-run economic outlook could substantially improve with enough political will, as Michael Ettlinger and Michael Linden already showed.
+This work will directly impact the economic security of struggling American families and the outlook for growth and future living standards for years to come.

-1. Economic growth remains low.
-Gross domestic product, or GDP, grew at an annual rate of 1 percent in the second quarter of 2011.
-The economy has expanded now by 5 percent in inflation-adjusted terms, the slowest growth during the first eight quarters of an economic recovery since World War II.
-Business investment expanded at a reasonable 9.9 percent in the second quarter of 2011,1 while export growth slowed to 3.1 percent.
-Consumption was almost flat, expanding at only 0.4 percent, and government spending fell by 0.9 percent.
-Economic growth is slowed in particular because of weak consumer demand as many people are still out of a job and many families need to save more to pay back massive amounts of debt or compensate for low house prices and tumbling stock portfolios.
+• Economic growth remains low.
+Gross domestic product, or GDP, grew at an annual rate of 2.5 percent in the third quarter of 2011.
+The economy has expanded now by 5.6 percent in inflation-adjusted terms, the slowest growth during the first nine quarters of an economic recovery since World War II.
+Business investment expanded at a strong 16.3 percent in the third quarter of 2011, while export growth remained subpar with 4.0 percent, consumption regained some strength, expanding at 2.4 percent, but only because personal saving fell precipitously.
+And government spending was flat.
+Economic growth is still too low to create sufficient jobs to substantially reduce the unemployment rate.
+Low personal income growth is holding back consumer demand and fiscal troubles of governments in the United States and abroad impede U.S. economic growth.